Why Cyberloafing is a Spiritual Problem for Christian Writers

 You may say, “It’s my time, I’ll waste it if I want.”
 But is that true for a Christian writer?
 No, not if we acknowledge we are bond-servants to the Lord (1 Corinthians 7:22) and understand what that implies.
 Hymn writer Isaac Watts understood and penned these words: “Dear God, let all my hours be thine.”

 How You Can Redeem Your Writing Time

-The first thing you can do pertains primarily to writers.
-Most of us are doing research on the Internet, so that’s kind of like working in a dynamite factory.
+Most writers are doing research on the Internet, so that’s kind of like working in a dynamite factory.
 We want to make dynamite, but we don’t want it to blow up in our hands.
-In either case it’s easy to get distracted and that’s when something bad happens.
+In either case, it’s easy to get distracted, and that’s when something bad happens.

 That’s one reason I have been a longtime advocate of doing book research independently of writing.
 Get all your research done before you start writing.
 You don’t need the distractions that come with simultaneously researching and writing.
-If you are missing some fact, simply put a marker at that point in your writing and do your research after your writing session has ended.
+If discover you are missing some fact after you are in the writing phase, simply put a marker at that point in your writing, then fill in the blanks in your revision.

 The second thing a person can do is more general.
 If you have self-control issues, you can put a site blocker on your Internet web browser.
 For example, if you use Chrome, you can go to the Chrome Google web store and choose from the many site blockers they have available.